krishl/personal-website-v1/_posts/2017-01-16-trending_entertainment_cli_gem.markdown

 ---

-This ruby gem lists all currently trending shows and movies along with their respective details based on real-time check-in data from Trakt.tv.
+This Ruby gem lists all currently trending shows and movies along with their respective details based on real-time check-in data from Trakt.tv.

 When first approaching this project, I first thought if any of my most commonly visited websites were suitable for this project.
 I decided on basing this project on data from a website called Trakt.tv, which helps users keep track of movies and shows that they are currently watching or have watched in the past.